L0SU1/VESSEL-METRICS/atlas_README.md

        - When reparameterizing the spline by arc length \( s \), the counts \( n(x) \) are interpolated to obtain \( n(s) \).
        - This weighting ensures that curvature metrics reflect the true geometry of the curve rather than artifacts of uneven sampling.

+## Results Saving and Reporting

+### Key Features

+- **Output Organization**:
+  - Results are saved in a hierarchical folder structure by region and component.
+  - Each connected component is stored in its own subdirectory, optionally including:
+    - Skeletonized volume (`Conn_comp_<index>_skeleton.nii.gz`)
+    - Segment subfolders with:
+      - Segment-level metric CSVs
+      - Optional segment masks as `.nii.gz` files

+- **Metrics Export**:
+  - Two main CSV files are generated:
+    1. **`all_components_by_region.csv`**: Detailed per-component metrics across regions.
+    2. **`region_summary.csv`**: Region-level summaries, aggregating:
+       - Total length, bifurcations, volume, loops, abnormal nodes
+       - Weighted averages of tortuosity metrics

+- **Tortuosity Metrics**:
+  - For up to three root paths per component:
+    - Mean and mean-square curvature are aggregated and stored.
+    - Segment-level tortuosity is computed and saved per path.